isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1777.md

 ---
-title: 'Ozonised Air + Surface Sterilization System'
+title: 'Power Jack for Steel Plates Adjustment (Perpendicular)'
 permalink: /productivity-solutions-grant/solutionrepo/solution1777
 ---

-## Ozonised Air + Surface Sterilization System
+## Power Jack for Steel Plates Adjustment (Perpendicular)

 ## Overview

 **Description**

-An equipment which produces a steady stream of Active Oxygen to bind and eradicate 99.9% of airborne and surface-bound pollutant such as bacteria, viruses, harmful particles, toxic gases and unpleasant odours.
-Equipment will eliminate moulds/ bacteria on surfaces and reduce chemical usage for effective sanitation.
+The power jack provides easy adjustment and fitting of steel pieces into perpendicular arrangement during the construction process in workshop or shipyard.
+This replaces manual adjustments of hammering process, resulting in lesser time and effort required to prepare the steel plates for the welding process.

-Cost of equipment capped at $10,000 per unit
+Cost of equipment capped at $18,750 per unit

 ## Solution Packages Option(s)